Medicare Boot Camp®—Physician Services Version

 • Proper reporting of site of service and the effect on payment

-• Overview of how SNF consolidated billing and how it effects billing for professional services furnished to SNF residents
+• Overview of skilled nursing facility (SNF) consolidated billing and how it affects billing for professional services furnished to SNF residents

 • Reassignment relationships and when they are permissible under the Medicare reassignment regulations/guidelines

-Module 6: Overview of the Resource Based Relative Value Scale (RBRVS)
+Module 5: Overview of the Resource-Based Relative Value Scale

-• Using relative value file/physician fee schedule database to make operational decisions
+• Using the relative value file/Physician Fee Schedule database to make operational decisions

-• Medicare’s annual deductible and coinsurance and the effect on beneficiary liability and payment to practitioners-22
+• Medicare’s annual deductible and coinsurance and the effect on beneficiary liability and payment to practitioners

-• Proper use of modifier -22 and -52 and the effect on reimbursement
+• Proper use of modifiers -22 and -52 and their effect on reimbursement

 • NCCI edits, composition, and application

-• Differentiate between the Column 1/Column 2 and the Mutually Exclusive code edits
+• Differentiating between Column 1/Column 2 and Mutually Exclusive code edits

-• Determine special considerations and practical issues for practitioners related to NCCI edits
+• Determining special considerations and practical issues for practitioners related to NCCI edits

-• Determine when an NCCI edit will apply to a claim
+• Determining when an NCCI edit will apply to a claim

-• Determine the correct way to bill for a code pair that is subject to an NCCI edit including appropriate use of modifiers
+• Determining the correct way to bill for a code pair that is subject to an NCCI edit, including appropriate use of modifiers

-Module 8: Evaluation and Management Services: The Most Commonly Billed Physician Service
+Module 7: Evaluation and Management (E/M) Services: The Most Commonly Billed Physician Service

 • Appropriate billing for E/M services furnished to a hospital inpatient

-• Determine the appropriate way to bill for E/M services furnished to a hospital observation patient.
+• Appropriate billing for E/M services furnished to a hospital observation patient

 • Appropriate reporting of E/M services furnished in an emergency department